-There are many different designs.
+There are many different designs: Just ask Google.
 Some get a little more oompf from their fuel by slightly pressurising the vapour, some have integrated pot rings, some require two cans press-fit together, some require nothing more than a catfood tin and a hole punch.
 Several designs I’ve yet to experiment with use some form of flame-proof wicking material.
 There’s plenty of scope for fun.

 The principal benefit of these stoves is their light weight.
 Tipping the scales at a handful of grams, they are unnoticeable in a pack.
 An old Sriracha sauce bottle will hold enough meths to last several days.